 Vital at every age for healthy bones, exercise is important for treating and preventing osteoporosis.
-Not only does exercise improve your bone health, it also increases muscle strength, coordination, and balance, and it leads to better overall health.
+Not only can exercise improve your bone health, it can also increase muscle strength, coordination, and balance, and lead to better overall health.

-The best exercise for your bones is the weight-bearing kind, which forces you to work against gravity.
-Some examples of weight-bearing exercises include weight training, walking, hiking, jogging, climbing stairs, tennis, and dancing.
-Examples of exercises that are not weight-bearing include swimming and bicycling.
-Although these activities help build and maintain strong muscles and have excellent cardiovascular benefits, they are not the best way to exercise your bones.
+Weight-bearing and resistance exercises are the best for your bones.
+Weight-bearing exercises force you to work against gravity.
+They include walking, hiking, jogging, climbing stairs, playing tennis, and dancing.
+Resistance exercises – such as lifting weights – can also strengthen bones.
+Other exercises such as swimming and bicycling can help build and maintain strong muscles and have excellent cardiovascular benefits, but they are not the best way to exercise your bones.

-If you have health problems—such as heart trouble, high blood pressure, diabetes, or obesity—or if you are age 40 or older, check with your doctor before you begin a regular exercise program.
+If you have health conditions – such as heart trouble, high blood pressure, diabetes, or obesity – or if you are age 40 or older, check with your doctor before you begin a regular exercise program.

 According to the Surgeon General, the optimal goal is at least 30 minutes of physical activity on most days, preferably daily.